zelanko/sql-docs.pt-br/docs/2014/relational-databases/track-changes/work-with-change-data-sql-server.md

  `An insufficient number of arguments were supplied for the procedure or function cdc.fn_cdc_get_all_changes_ ...`

- O erro correspondente retornado para um `net changes` consulta é o seguinte:
+ O erro correspondente retornado para uma consulta `net changes` é o seguinte:

  `Msg 313, Level 16, State 3, Line 1`